-The District will compensate the Architect for fees incurred for providing Mandatory Assistance as Extra Services under Exhibit B. If, however, the fees incurred for the Mandatory Assistance are determined, through resolution of the third party dispute or litigation, or both, to be attributable in whole, or in part, to the negligent acts, errors, or omissions of the Architect, its agents, officers, and employees, the Architect shall reimburse the District based on its final determined percentage of proportionate fault.
-The determination of Architect's proportionate percentage of fault shall be determined consistent with the procedure set forth in the "Architect Indemnity" provisions of this Agreement.
+The District will compensate the Architect for fees incurred for providing Mandatory Assistance as Extra Services under Exhibit B. If, however, the fees incurred for the Mandatory Assistance are determined, through resolution of the third party dispute or litigation, or both, to be attributable in whole, or in part, to the acts or omissions of the Architect, its agents, officers, and employees, the Architect shall reimburse the District.
 The District is then entitled to reimbursement of all fees paid to the Architect, its agents, officers, and employees for Mandatory Assistance.